 Members of our club may also purchase seasonal (6-monthly) parking permits through Parks Victoria by providing a copy of your club registration invoice with the relevant parking form below:

 Parking inspectors are known to give fines to cars along Hockey Drive for not obtaining parking tickets.
-All members are encouraged to either obtain the 6 monthly parking permit through Parks Victoria for $20, or to spend $2.30 (flat rate on the weekend) each time you park.
+All members and visitors are encouraged to either obtain the 6 monthly parking permit through Parks Victoria, or to spend $5.20 (flat rate on the weekend) each time you park.
 Funds generated by parking meters in Albert Park reserve go towards sporting club grants.
-St Kilda Baseball club has been successful in obtaining these grants, so by paying for your parking you're indirectly supporting the club.
+Whilst it is an annoyance, a positive is that St Kilda Baseball club has been successful in obtaining funding through these grants, so by paying for your parking you're indirectly supporting the club.
 Parking fines go to the council, so buy a ticket!